Tether ban, adequate shelter ordinances have six month grace period prior to enforcement - News Break

 Tether ban, adequate shelter ordinances have six month grace period prior to enforcement

 County officials will be attempting to educate residents concerning new animal control ordinances prior to beginning enforcement efforts.
 Tuesday night, the Floyd County Commission passed the updated animal control ordinance after a second reading and public hearing.
-Under the new ordinance, the definition of "adequate shelter" is more detailed and unassisted outdoor tethering has been banned as well.www.mdjonline.com
+Under the new ordinance, the definition of “adequate shelter” is more detailed and unassisted outdoor tethering has been banned.www.northwestgeorgianews.com